BoMoellerDK/BoMoellerDK/README.md

 ## Hi there 👋

-Hi there.
 I'm Bo Møller.
 I'm the founder and owner of multiple companies.
 I currently work on the subscription engine [Alunta.com](https://alunta.com) as well as the system for home owners associations (Strata corporations) [anyhoa.com](https://anyhoa.com).

 You can read more about me on [bandeja.org](https://bandeja.org).